TriplyDB/Documentation/docs/triply-api/index.md

 lengthy sequence of characters).
 See [Creating an API token](#creating-an-api-token) for information on how to create an API token.

+### Important Security Considerations

+- **Do Not Commit Your Token to a Git Repository**: Under no circumstances should you commit your TriplyDB token to a Git repository.
+This practice is not allowed according to our ISO standards.

+- **Do Not Share Your Token: Avoid sharing your TriplyDB token with anyone who should not have access to your TriplyDB resources**.
+Tokens should be treated as sensitive information and shared only with trusted parties.

+- **Change Tokens Regularly**: To enhance security, consider regularly generating a new token to replace the existing one especially if you suspect any compromise.

 ## Exporting linked data

 Every TriplyDB API path that returns linked data provides a number of serializations to choose from.
 We support the following serializations: